askokate/cell-counts-dashboard/README.md

 - `docs/`
   Design and schema rationale (`01-SYSTEM-DESIGN.md`, `02-DATABASE-SCHEMA.md`) explaining architectural and data modeling decisions.

-This structure mirrors real analytical systems, making the code easy to reason about, review, and extend while avoiding unnecessary abstraction.
+This structure mirrors real analytical systems, making the code easy to reason about, review, and extend.

 ---